You have /5 articles left.

 The New York Times led its Jan.
 7 morning newsletter with an article titled “The Misguided War on the SAT,” breathing new life into a long-standing debate over testing’s role in admissions, just as many colleges are revisiting their pandemic-era policies.

 In recent years, the debate seems to have shifted in favor of testing’s critics.
 The SAT and ACT—along with their postgraduate cousin, the Graduate Record Examinations, or GRE—saw significant declines in numbers of test takers over the past decade.
 From 2014 to 2019, the number of four-year institutions with test-optional policies increased by 13 percent, according to Education Department data.
-Some institutions, including all nine University of California campuses and the prestigious California Institute of Technology, stopped considering test scores at all.
+Some institutions, including all nine University of California campuses and the prestigious California Institute of Technology, had been considering dropping test scores altogether.

 That was before the coronavirus pandemic closed testing sites in spring 2020, forcing hundreds of colleges—including the entire Ivy League—to go test optional out of necessity.
 As the pandemic wore on, those temporary policies were extended, first through 2022 and then largely to the end of the current academic year.
 For this past application cycle, only 4 percent of institutions listed on the Common App required standardized test scores.